Manila, Arkansas

 Manila is a city in Mississippi County, Arkansas, United States.
 The population was 3,682 at the 2020 census, up from 3,342 in 2010.
 It was the hometown of World War I sniper Herman Davis.
-A park in the town honors his memory.

 History

 Manila has its origins in a herdsman's camp established by John Needham in the late 1860s.
 By the late 1890s, a community known as "Cinda" (named after an early postmaster's sister) had developed in the area.
 In 1901, this community incorporated as a city, and chose the name "Manila" to honor Commodore George Dewey's 1898 victory in the Battle of Manila Bay during the Spanish–American War.

 In the early 1900s, the Jonesboro, Lake City and Eastern Railroad (later part of the St. Louis-San Francisco Railway system) extended a rail line to Manila.
 In 1910, the Manila Depot was constructed by the railroad.
 This train station now serves as a museum, and is listed on the National Register of Historic Places.

+In 1925, a memorial was established in the city for Herman Davis.
+The memorial was designated a state park in 1953, and the Arkansas Department of Parks and Tourism is responsible for its maintenance.